FinnNahon/finnnahon.github.io/content/info/travels/one_bag_philosophy.md

 ## my personal one bag

-The following is what I will be packing in my bag of choice, the **Osprey Fairview 40L** (I could've gone with the Farpoint, but opted for the Fairview as I was able to get it for $100 cheaper).
+My will be packing the following in my bag of choice, the **Osprey Fairview 40L** (I could've gone with the Farpoint, but opted for the Fairview as I was able to get it for about $100 less).

 I should also note that due to my camera setup, I'm bringing more than most suggest.

 {{< columns >}}
 ### Health & Hygiene